etiennedub/pyk4a/README.md

 ### TODO:

-- Support for all sensors (other than color and depth)
+- Allow mapping of ir sensor to color
 - get_capture in MJPG